monxarat/javacpp-video-stabilization/README.md

 There are various methods for image or video stabilization, and this sample focuses on the most extended families of methods:

+# Mechanical stabilization systems
-Mechanical stabilization systems: These systems use a mechanical system on the camera lens so that when the camera is moved, motion is detected by accelerometers and gyroscopes, and the system generates a movement on the lens.
+These systems use a mechanical system on the camera lens so that when the camera is moved, motion is detected by accelerometers and gyroscopes, and the system generates a movement on the lens.
 These systems will not be considered here.

+# Digital stabilization systems
-Digital stabilization systems: These are normally used in video and they act directly on the image obtained from the camera.
+These are normally used in video and they act directly on the image obtained from the camera.
 In these systems, the surface of the stabilized image is slightly smaller than the source image’s surface.
 When the camera is moved, the captured image is moved to compensate this movement.
 Although these